nortikin/sverchok/docs/nodes/basic_view/viewer_indx.rst

 +-----------------------+------------+----------------------------------------------------------------------+

 We added a way to show extended features in the main Node UI.

-From here one can choose a font and bake specific *Text* to meshes as preparation for fabrication.
+**font**

+With *show bake ui* toggled, the Node unhides a selection of UI elements considered useful for *Baking Text* in preparation for fabrication.
+If no font is selected the default BFont will be used.
+BFont won't be visible in this list until you have done at least one bake during the current Blender session.

+**Glyph to Geometry**

 Font glyph conversion is done by Blender.
 If it produces strange results then most likely the font contains *invsibile mistakes* in the Glyph construction.
-Some font parsers might take extra percautions to catch inconsistant Glyph definitions.
+Blender's font parser takes no extra precautions to catch inconsistant Glyph definitions.
-Blender's font parser assumes no mistakes.

 Outputs
 -------